 Golfer’s elbow.
 Tennis elbow.
 Little Leaguer’s elbow.
 Medial epicondylitis.
 Lateral epicondylitis.
 Goes by many names, but they all suck.

 Regardless of what you call it, all names relate to some type of elbow pain and I see it frequently in the office.
 There are a few exceptions, but most respond very well to the type of treatment approach we use, a main approach being the our Mesa, AZ Graston technique.

 Contrast this with typical medical treatment which consists of anti-inflammatories, exercises / physical therapy and possibly steroid injections.
-I, as a doctor skilled in the Graston technique in Mesa, AZ, have written in a previous blog post about how ineffective steroid injections for elbow pain are in the long run that can be read by clicking here.
+I, as a doctor skilled in the Graston technique in Mesa, AZ, have written in a previous blog post about how ineffective steroid injections for elbow pain are in the long run.

 Overall, the mainstream approach to the treatment of elbow pain has focused on the spot of pain.
 This is where we inject.
 Or we go completely the opposite direction and give oral anti-inflammatories that will effect the entire body, not just the problem area.
 (This comment does not even begin to address the problem that the problem is not actually inflammation-driven).